cmcqueen/simplerandom/README.md

 ### Unit Testing

-Basic unit testing of the iterators is in `simplerandom.iterators.test`.
+Unit testing of the iterators is in `simplerandom.iterators.test`.
 It duplicates the tests of the C algorithms given in the original newsgroup post [[mars1]](#mars1), as well as other unit tests.

-To run it on Python \>=2.5:
+To run unit tests:

     python -m simplerandom.iterators.test

-Alternatively, in the `test` directory run:

-    python test_iterators.py

 A more thorough unit test suite is needed.
+A unit test suite for `simplerandom.random` is needed.

 License
 -------